 Click on the link to listen to the score: Silent Night #1 Audio File

 Lower Part – Upper Part

 When playing chords in the left hand it is important to play the chords in the correct place on the keyboard.
-Most musical keyboards can be split into two sections, upper part used for right hand and lower part used for left hand.
+Most musical keyboards can be split into two sections, upper part used for the right hand and lower part used for the left hand.
 The split point is usually on the F key, four keys to the left of the middle C. Look at the keyboard below to display the split point and the parts.

 Selecting Instrument Sounds

 A musical keyboard provides options for selecting different instrument sounds for the right and left hand.
 The first thing to do is split the keyboard into the upper and lower part, and then select the sound you want for each part.
 “Silent Night” will sound beautiful with violins or strings in the right hand, and the sound of the organ on the left.
 As a variation, a trumpet in the right hand will be magnificent combined with the organ in the left hand.